SignTools/SignTools-CI/README.md

 7. Go to `Manage Settings` of that repository
 8. At the bottom of the page that opens, set `What to build` to `Do not build this project (Pause project)`

-View your API Token by [clicking here](https://me.semaphoreci.com/account).
+[View](https://me.semaphoreci.com/account) your API Token.
 This is the token you need for your `ios-signer-service`'s builder configuration.